on-site/guards.js/README.markdown

 # Summary

-Guards is a javascript validation plugin for jQuery.
+Guard your forms with class (or any other selectors).  guards.js is a javascript validation plugin for jQuery.
 It features simple validation via chained methods, similar to how jQuery works.
+It also features an extensible and customizable design.

 # Example Usage